This 2017 worldwide meta-analysis of humans of recent European ancestry found:

 “Here we provide evidence on the associations between epigenetic modifications-in our case, CpG methylation and educational attainment (EA), a biologically distal environmental factor that is arguably among the most important life-shaping experiences for individuals.
 Specifically, we report the results of an epigenome-wide association study [EWAS] meta-analysis of EA based on data from 27 cohort studies with a total of 10,767 individuals.”

 The researchers found no association between the societal mandate of educational attainment and the most widely studied category of epigenetic marks.

 The authors preregistered the analysis plan.
-This discouraged the fishing expeditions that researchers are so often tempted to go on when the study data find for the null hypothesis, as this meta-analysis did.
+This discouraged the fishing expeditions that researchers are so often tempted to go on when the study data provides evidence for the null hypothesis, as this meta-analysis did.

 I was puzzled that the researchers described part of the preregistered analysis plan to be: